Generic Name: linagliptin and metformin (LIN a GLIP tin and met FOR min)

 Before taking this medicine

-You should not use Jentadueto if you are allergic to metformin (Actoplus Met, Avandamet, Fortamet, Glucophage, Riomet) or linagliptin (Onglyza), or:
+You should not use Jentadueto if you are allergic to metformin (Actoplus Met, Avandamet, Fortamet, Glucophage, Riomet); or

-if you have ever had a severe allergic reaction (breathing problems, swelling, severe skin rash) to linagliptin;
+if you have ever had a severe allergic reaction (breathing problems, swelling, severe skin rash) to linagliptin (Onglyza);

 if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).